NodeBE4/opinion/_posts/2022-07-18-EnclavedMicrostate.md

 ----- __641.6__ -----2022-07-30 10:57:57+08:00:

 I feel like the difference with Tintin is that that was such a personal thing to Hergé himself in a way that Asterix sort of isn't.
 Tintin, as a brand, is a sort of low-level international phenomenon specifically associated with its author.
-Asterix on the other hand is a French cultural icon with a global audience, but not necessarily specifically tied to one author.
-So whereas Tintin as a brand not only can, but effectively must operate on the model that 'this is it, this is all the original comic source material', Asterix can and to some extent must keep going as a malleable entity to be passed down to different authors.
+Asterix on the other hand is a French cultural icon with a global audience.
+So whereas Tintin as a brand not only can, but effectively must operate on the model that 'this is it, this is all the original comic source material', Asterix can keep going as a malleable entity to be passed down to different authors.

 ----- __641.7__ -----2022-07-30 11:15:02+08:00: